HBO-i/ictresearchmethods.nl/README.md

 ### API

 All the data is retrieved from an API.
-[Source code of the API](https://github.com/jochemvogel/api.ictmethods.nl).
+[Source code of the API](#).

+## :zap: Self-hosted fonts and images

+For this app all the fonts and images are self-hosted (read: put in the /static folder instead served from an API/CDN).
+You can read more about [self-hosting web fonts](https://fonts.google.com/knowledge/using_type/self_hosting_web_fonts).

+Fonts add an extra 39.6kb and the images an extra of 719kb (total ~750kb).
+This makes the website size bigger, but improves the UX.

+The difference in **load time is ~400ms** (in comparison with a CDN).
+883ms vs 1.3s.
+Every image loads on average ~30% faster when self-hosted.

+Of course, the site is bigger right now, but it doesn’t affect the users.
+It even benefits them with a faster [Onload Time](https://gtmetrix.com/blog/browser-timings/#onload-time) and [Fully Loaded Time](https://gtmetrix.com/blog/browser-timings/#fully-loaded-time).

-## Copyright
+## :memo: Copyright

 As mentioned before: all of its contents and the physical Methods pack have been realised as, and are maintained by [HBO-i](https://www.hbo-i.nl/) projects.